The Blue Book of Grammar and Punctuation Order The Blue Book Subscription Area

 Whoever vs. Whomever

-To determine whether to use whoever or whomever, here is the rule:
+To determine whether to use whoever or whomever, the they/them rule in the Who/Whom section applies:

 Examples: